 The ridges are quite high so the fat will drain away, resulting in healthier food.
 This will last a lifetime and is resistant to any heat you can throw at it in the kitchen.
 It distributes heat perfectly evenly and is something you will want to use often.
 Clean it right after use and wipe it dry, and it will never rust.
 For less than $20 you are getting a great deal if you choose this grill pan.

 How to Griddle Steak: Which Seasonings to Add

 When I first found out how to how to griddle steak, I usually just added some salt and black pepper and cooked it like that, then served some kind of sauce on the side.
 These days I often still do that or else I might add a rub or marinade.

 If I am using an inferior cut I might marinate it, but with a strip steak (sirloin steak, whatever you call it where you are) that is unnecessary.
 Just enjoy the natural steak flavor.

 Some people do not like to add pepper to the steak before cooking because they think it gives the meat a bitter flavor.
 Personally I like to add salt and pepper before cooking, but it is up to you.

 Add the salt at least half an hour before cooking by the way, because it draws out the moisture and then it soaks back in.
 This results in a juicy piece of meat.
 If you add the salt shortly before cooking, the moisture will be drawn out just before the steak goes into the griddle pan, and that will make it less juicy, which is the opposite of what you want!

 If you want to discover more griddle recipes, take a look at this recipe for griddle salmon, it is really tasty and probably one of the very best ways to cook fish!
-Alternatively our griddled chicken breast makes a healthy, flavorful dinner.
+Alternatively my griddled chicken breast recipes makes a healthy, flavorful dinner.